CodingItWrong/reactivity-comparison/README.md

 Like with Vue, the rule with MobX is "mutation APIs work, except when they don't."
 There are caveats.

-Always use mutation, but be aware of caveats.
 To add a record you call .push(), which the observed array wraps.
 To update a record you assign to its property.

 I know of at least one caveat: in React Native, using FlatList, the array is not accessed in the render function, so MobX doesn't know to track it.
 You have to explicitly call .slice() there.
 And I have seen this fail even doing this approach. <https://github.com/mobxjs/mobx/issues/1142>